 - Talk to more users until they all sound the same.
 It generally takes 7-10 interviews to get the patterns of everyone.
 I found out the root cause of churn for a company by interviewing a bunch of their recently canceled customers and it was very different than what people said it was in an exit survey.

 - Organize your findings with the Timeline and Four Forces.
 That’s what they’re there for.
 You can learn about the Four Forces here.
+And an image is below showing them.

 - Don’t lead the interviewee.
 Try very hard not to ask Yes/No questions.
 Instead leave room for explanation and listen.
 Ask lots of “why” and “tell me more” questions.